What shall I say of the Great Peak? --

 Interpretation:

-The fifth and sixth sentences write the feeling of fine look.
-Look closely at Mount Tai, the clouds are stacked, circling; tired birds return to the forest, the twilight is heavy.
-Such a fine look from morning to night, the magnificent mountain landscape triggered the poet’s main feeling, by the eyes wide open to focus on viewing the clouds, the return of the birds, the chest can not help but stir up the gas, suddenly feel the eyes wide open, the field of vision is wide open.
+Looking at Mount Tai, the clouds are overlapping and circling; the tired birds are returning to the forest, and the twilight mist is heavy.
+Such a fine look from morning to night, the magnificent mountain landscape triggered the poet's main feeling, by the eyes wide open and focused on viewing the clouds, the return of the bird, the chest can not help but stir up a vast gas, suddenly feel the eyes wide open, the field of vision is wide open.

 Poem translator: